-Here's how to clan a mattress (Yes, You need to do this)
+Here's how to clean a mattress (Yes, You need to do this)

 One of the lsat things you often think about is your mattress, but it need a good cleaning too.
 You sleep on it every night and wash the sheets regularly but when was the last time you cleaned the mattress itself?
 It’s true that you have alot of stuff in your Philadelphia home to clean but don’t forget this very important part of your space.
 You spend 1/3 of your life on your mattress.